KKasbarian/kkasbarian.github.io/README.md

 3.2: Small update, added a CTA before the footer to hire me on Upwork for freelance projects!
 Cool idea eh?!

+3.3: Another small update, added a blog link to my navigations and made the Last Updated text dynamic (only change date once in JS for all pages instead of changing the dates in each page).

 ## Feedback:

 If you encounter any bugs or want to give a feedback, request a project, I'll be glad if you reach out to me from my site or on my Socials.